mctricks/Stellaris-Surround-GUI/README.md

 This mod essentially changes the UI to only show on the central monitor.
 That way you get all the awesomness of NVIDIA surround, with none of the pain of GUI all over the place.

 This was created for three 1080p monitors using NVIDIA Surround, with a 42 pixel bezel between each monitor.

+To install this mod, simply copy-paste the files in the mod's Stellaris folder to their corresponding folders in the actual installation folder.

+You may want to make a backup of these files if you intend on switching back and forth between surround and standard.

-I may or may not create a tool to set a custom bezel size depending on public interest.
+I may or may not create a tool to set a custom bezel size, and toggle the mod on and off depending on public interest.